 - PRAM Algorithms, S. Chatterjee, J. Prins,

-course notes, 2009.
+COMP 633 course notes, 2015.

 Memory Hierarchy in Cache-Based Systems,

 S. V. Adve, K. Gharachorloo, DEC Western Research Labs Report 95/7, 1995.

 - Computer Architecture: A Quantitative Approach 2nd ed,

 D. Patterson, J. Hennessy, Morgan-Kaufmann 1996.